Minnesota Veterans Benefits & Disabled Veterans Benefits

 Surviving Spouse & Dependent Education Benefit

-The veteran must have been a resident of Minnesota for at least six months prior to passing away due to a service connected disability.
+- The veteran must have been a resident of Minnesota for at least six months prior to passing away due to a service-connected disability.

 Minnesota State Tuition Reimbursement (STR)